Ya0h4cker/MyCTFstudy/web security/java/Fastjson/Fastjson deserialization.md

 ## BasicDataSource chain

 The `getConnection()` method of the `BasicDataSource` class calls the `createDataSource()` method and then calls the `createConnectionFactory()` method.
-In the `createConnectionFactory()` method, `Class.forName(driverClassName, true, driverClassLoader)` method is called to retrieve the driver class, and then the driver class is instantiated.
+In the `createConnectionFactory()` method, `Class.forName(driverClassName, true, driverClassLoader)` method is called to load a driver class, and then the driver class is instantiated.
 So that the static code block in the class specified by `driverClassName` will be executed.
 Therefore, we can set the `driverClassLoader` to the BCEL Classloader and set the `driverClassName` to a string of malicious class bytecodes to load it through the BCEL Classloader.

 ### BCEL Classloader